There is a lot of debate in the media about the pros and cons of private health insurance. People are asking, “Should I get private health cover?”

 Why is Etax writing about health cover?

 There are many arguments for and against private health cover.
-But the one thing most people can agree on is, paying for private hospital cover will save most Australians some tax money.
+But the one thing most people can agree on is, paying for private hospital cover can save Australians tax money.

 Private health cover is something many Etax clients ask about, so let’s look at this more closely and find some good resources for making decisions about private cover.